Rosen Valley Railway

 The Rosen Valley Railway (German: Rosentalbahn) is a mainly Austrian railway that runs from Sankt Veit an der Glan via Klagenfurt and Rosenbach to Jesenice in Slovenia.
-The section between Rosenbach and Jesenice through the Karawanks Tunnel is part of and international long-distance route between Salzburg and Zagreb.
+The section between Rosenbach and Jesenice through the Karawanks Tunnel is part of Pan-European Corridor X, an international long-distance route between Salzburg and Zagreb.
 The railway line is operated by the ÖBB (Austrian Federal Railways).
 Traffic between Weizelsdorf and Rosenbach was suspended at the commencement 2016/17 timetable change.
 The line was sold to the state of Carinthia.
 NBIK heritage trains have been running between Weizelsdorf and Feistritz since the summer of 2020.

 History

 Iron was worked from the 16th century in the agricultural Rosen Valley (Rosental, part of the valley of the Drava), in the area of Feistritz im Rosental and there were iron works in Ferlach as well.
 When the Austrian Southern Railway Company (Südbahn-Gesellschaft) connected Carinthia to the railway network with the Carinthian Railway (Kärntner Bahn) in 1863, the Rosen valley was bypassed.
 The iron produced here still had to be transported over the Loibl Pass in horse-drawn vehicles.
 As early as 1896, a consortium of local business people promoted a local railway from Klagenfurt to Ferlach.
 However, these attempts were unsuccessful.

 The pricing policy of the private Southern Railway Company, which had an effective monopoly on north–south traffic in Austria-Hungary, led the Imperial Council to make several attempts to authorise a second rail link to Trieste, all of which were unsuccessful.
 Only the Alpine Railway Act (Alpenbahngesetz), passed on 6 June 1901, enabled the construction of the so-called Neue Alpenbahnen (new Alpine railways).
 In the same year, construction began on the 7,976 m-long Karawanks Tunnel.
 From 1903, up to 4,500 people worked on the line from Villach (Villach–Rosenbach railway) and Klagenfurt.
 Overcoming the Sattnitz range and the rugged slopes of the Karawanks required the construction of several large bridges.
 In early May 1906, the Klagenfurt-Feistritz section was finally opened, and the rest of the line opened on September 30 of the same year.
 Ferlach was connected by the Ferlach Railway to the Rosen Valley Railway in the same year.